by Marcelle Pick, OB/GYN NP

 - Energy: Unable to stop, always on speed forward, ongoing fatigue, lack of stamina, feeling tired and wired much of the time.
 Lack of get up and go.

-- Emotions and coping ability: Inability to deal with day to day stress, feeling overwhelmed much of the time, struggling to get through the day, driven , very short fuse, anxiety attacks Unable to reframe ones thinking.
+- Emotions and coping ability: Inability to deal with day to day stress, feeling overwhelmed much of the time, struggling to get through the day, driven, having a very “short fuse”, anxiety attacks, and/or unable to reframe ones thinking.

 - Thinking: Mentally foggy, fuzzy thinking, inability to stay focused on one task, chronic racing thoughts.

-- Immune response: Frequent infections, longer time than others to recover from illness or infections or trauma.
+- Immune response: Frequent infections, taking a longer time than others to recover from illness or infections or trauma.

-- Sleep: Inability to fall asleep or fall asleep well but wake up nightly, Sleep soundly but wake up exhausted.
+- Sleep: Inability to fall asleep or falling asleep well but waking up nightly.
+Sleeping soundly but waking up exhausted.

 Many other conditions can overlap the above noted signs and a symptom, so know that adrenal imbalance is not always the root cause.

 Click here to take our Adrenal Health Assessment to check your symptoms.